|

 sixty Japanese soldiers had been cut off from supplies and had

-resorted to cannibalism. |
+resorted to cannibalism. | down on the

 lake and taxied within 100yd of the shore.